Bible study material

 A compact, pocket-sized booklet, to help you understand the common good in the Bible and respond to God’s calling to transform the world.

-The booklet contains six Bible passages with reflections, questions and prayers to prompt discussion and constructive action.
+Six chapters each with scripture, reflections, questions and prayers to prompt discussion and action.

-Designed as a stimulus for discussion and prayer groups, assemblies, away-days, parish events, conferences, retreats or just for keeping in your pocket or handbag and reading on the bus.
+For prayer groups, away-days, church events, conferences, retreats or just for your pocket or handbag and reading on the bus.

 What people say

 Calling People of Goodwill: The Bible and the Common Good